I ran a landscaping business in San Diego, mostly focusing on lawn care.

 Lining Up the Sod

-After you've covered your whole back wall with sod, start laying sod right up against the first pieces, but don't line up the seams of your sod up in straight lines.
+After you've covered your whole back wall with sod, start laying sod right up against the first pieces, but don't line up the seams of your sod in straight lines.
 Stagger them so that none of the lines match up (see the photo above).
 This will help it fill in better, leaving no empty areas.

 Continue with this pattern, making sure to keep the ground moist as you go along.
 It's important to lay your sod quickly, especially on a hot, dry day.
 It's also important to water the sod you've just placed as you go along.
 Every half an hour, spray the newly laid sod for a few seconds.

 Step 5.
-Rolling the Ground
+Roll the Ground

 The final step of your sod laying experience is to use a sod roller.
 This step isn't completely necessary, but most people recommend it because it gets rid of any potential air pockets underneath and makes sure there's good contact between the roots of your sod and the soil beneath.